RURJ Submissions-Now Open!

 Please see below for specific eligibility and submission requirements.
 Submissions must also include the Mandatory Forms signed and sent with the submission.

 ***All submissions are to be sent to email@example.com no later than Thursday, December 31st.

-1. Current Rutgers (New Brunswick) undergraduates or alumni within 12 months of their graduation date are eligible for submission of research done at Rutgers to the journal.
+1. Current Rutgers University undergraduates from all Rutgers campuses (New Brunswick, Camden, and Newark) or alumni within 12 months of their graduation date are eligible for submission of research done at Rutgers to the journal.
 Recent alumni should have begun their research project during their undergraduate years.

-2. Only research conducted by Rutgers undergraduates, or recent alumni, at Rutgers research labs are acceptable.
-Rutgers students who conducted research at non-Rutgers affiliated labs are not eligible for submission.
-Likewise, non-Rutgers students who conducted research at Rutgers-affiliated labs are not eligible for submission.
+2. Only research conducted at Rutgers, including literature reviews, are acceptable.
+Non-Rutgers students who conducted research at Rutgers-affiliated labs are eligible for submission.
+However, Rutgers students who conducted research at non-Rutgers affiliated labs are not eligible for submission.

 3. Priority is given to those who have not previously been accepted to the journal as an author or co-author and/or those who have not previously been listed as an author on a publication.
 The maximum number of submissions per submission cycle is 1 per person.